BUS320 Empirical Analyses of Financial and Commodity Markets II

 Type of course:

-Group and individual guidance.
+Group and individual supervision.

 External examiner will control the quality of syllabus, questions for the final examination, and principles for the assessment of the examination answers.